AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-4-labs/README.md

 In this section we learned about about the Rancher Kubernetes Engine.
 For this lab, we will deploy RKE as a single node cluster on our lab server.

-We have already install the RKE binary on the lab server, but if you can find download/installinstructions here: https://rancher.com/docs/rke/latest/en/installation/
+We have already installed the RKE binary on the lab server, but if you can find download/install instructions here: https://rancher.com/docs/rke/latest/en/installation/

-First, let's make sure we are in the right directory
+First, let's make sure we are in the right directory:

 `cd /ab/labs/rancher-fundamentals/section-4-labs` {{ execute }}